 When we work in Excel, the active cell has a small square at the bottom right corner.
 It is called the Fill Handle.

-If we place the cursor to the small square, it changes into a plus sign.
+If we place the cursor on the small square, it changes into a plus sign.
 We can simply drag it or double-click on it to activate the AutoFill option.

 If you press the left button of your mouse while dragging, the default settings will be applied.
 Instead, you can select the right button and choose your desired setting from the drop-down menu.